PomonaCS/Readmes/2) Darwin/darwin.md

 2. Double-check that your work is indeed pushed in Github!
 It is your responsibility to ensure that you do so before the deadline.
 Don't forget to commit and push your changes as you go and to edit the provided `json`.
 In particular, don't forget to set the
 `“ec”` field to true if you did extra credit.

-3. You must include in your submission a species of your own design in a file named it `myspecies.txt`.
+3. You must include in your submission a species of your own design in a file named it `lastNameOfFirstStudent_lastNameOfSecondStudent.txt`.
 It can be as simple or as complex as you like, but must use only the instructions specified above for creatures.
 The color must also be one of those specified in `WorldMap`.
 We will pit your creatures against each other to watch them battle for survival!
 Prizes will be awarded!
 Be sure to include your name in